Welcome

 to the Dojo

-The Design Dojo is the passion project of Kevin McMahon, +20 year digital media educator and award-winning designer and artists.
+The Design Dojo is the passion project of Kevin McMahon, +20 year digital media educator and professional designer, illustrator, and motion graphic artist.

 Kevin teaches Graphic Design at Bellarmine College Prep, where they kindly put up with his eccentricities.
 He is a 10-year Adobe Education Leader, a contributor to the Learn Adobe series of books, and a frequent guest expert for Adobe Generations Pro courses.

-Kevin’s freelance work ranges from logo branding to motion graphics to character design.
-His clients include: Adobe Systems, USA Track and Field, Z Shoes, Stanford University and +50 others.
+Kevin’s freelance work ranges from logo design to motion graphics to character design.
+His clients include: Adobe Systems, USA Track and Field, Z Shoes, Stanford University and over 50 other clients over his +20 year career.

 Dual Goals